Artist Statement

 “For Those Who Cannot…”

-We emphasize movement and poetry in motion, presenting dialogue through the lens of the life-death-life cycle of a Wild Woman archetype La Llorona (Latin America), Deer Woman (Native America- Creek, Cherokee, Choctaw), Yellow Woman (Native America- Laguna Pueblo), Mis (Ireland), Dzunukwa (Coast Salish) who goes through cycles related to femininity and aging, and who holds space for necessary deaths and births that are part of life’s journey.
+I focus through dance artistic practices and collaborations that help us process grief in community memory through deep compassion and presence.
+One of the ways I interpret these questions is through the lens of the life-death-life cycle of a Wild Woman archetype La Llorona (Latin America), Deer Woman (Native America- Creek, Cherokee, Choctaw), Yellow Woman (Native America- Laguna Pueblo), Mis (Ireland), Dzunukwa (Coast Salish) who goes through cycles related to femininity and aging, and who holds space for necessary deaths and births that are part of life’s journey.

 This project began with research that uncovers stories about women’s particular experiences of vulnerability, isolation, and loss when aging.
 We uncover a particularly female ache of loneliness and grief that raises further questions.
 What grief inhabits a body that loses touch with its own reality?
 What right do we have to ignore this grief in our mothers?
 What is the experience when social-emotional bonds and companionship become frayed or distant when an individual is being robbed of identity through the loss of memory?
 What happens to memories of our Ancestors, held within our bodies, that become lost in a mind riddled with a disease?
 What happens to thousands of years of ancestral body memory when the body’s memory is slowly fading?